Moving in with others

 - Connection fees for internet, electricity and gas.

 Make a list of all the upfront expenses you’ll have to cover, then consider setting up a savings plan to get there sooner.
+It’s also worthwhile considering a savings account that could reward you for regular saving.
+For example, a Westpac Life account offers both a competitive base rate as well as bonus interest when the account balance has grown by the end of the month.

 Budgeting for ongoing costs